 How to Reignite Your Team Meetings for Success

-In November, we wrote about ‘how to plan and prepare for your next team meeting’ where we outlined post-pandemic meeting formats, and how this shift has affected team meetings and their outcome.
+Previously, we wrote about ‘how to plan and prepare for your next team meeting’ where we outlined post-pandemic meeting formats, and how this shift has affected leadership team meetings and their outcome.

-That article was followed by ‘How to Create Purposeful, Intentional Space for Effective Team Collaboration’ where Hybrid Meetings took the stage!
+That article was followed by ‘How to Create Purposeful, Intentional Space for Effective Team Collaboration’ where Hybrid Meetings took the stage where we shared tips for team leads on how to encourage participation in their leadership team meeting!
+This article was written for those leaders who expressed difficulty getting team members to actively participate in a team meeting.

-In this article, we will step in the final phase of learning more about team meetings which is ‘how to have true dialogue’.
+In this article, we will step into the final phase of learning more about leading team meetings which is ‘how to have true dialogue’.

 Before you read on, let’s talk ‘GroundHog Day’ conversations first.